shahidahmammed/Final-Year-Project/README.md

 # Introduction
 This is a Proposed Speech Emotion Reocgnition System for Culturally Diverse English Speakers.
-This system reocgninze happy, sad, fear, angry, neutral, and disgust.
+This system reocgninzes happy, sad, fear, angry, neutral, and disgust.

 # Requirements
-All the required library and tools for the system is in the requirement.txt file and FFmpeg must be installed and added to system environment variables
+All the required library and tools for the system is in the requirements.txt file and FFmpeg must be installed and added to system environment variables

 # How to use
 1. Run the gradioSER.py file which will provide a local URL (http://127.0.0.1:7860/) and enter URL in a modern web browser like Microsoft Edge.